dr-tony-lin/CarND-PID-Control-Project/submission-report.md

 ## Content of the Submission and Usage
 This submission includes the following c++ files:
-* pid.cpp: the main function that communicates with the simulator and drive the PID process.
+* pid_main.cpp: the main function that communicates with the simulator and drive the PID process.
-* twiddle.cpp: the main twiddle function for narrowing the PID parameters
+* twiddle_main.cpp: the main twiddle function for narrowing the PID parameters
 * control/PID.[h, cpp]: the PID controller
 * utils/Reducer.h: the Reducer class for sum, mean, min, max on a collection of samples.
 * tune/Twiddle.[h, cpp]: Provides twiddle implementation